sporeball/Clover/docs/patterns.md

 **Flower type:** `array`\
 **Returns:** `number`

-Return the sum of all numbers in a flower.
+Return the sum of a flower.

 ## take
 **Type:** `PlantPattern`